sudouser2010/ml/README.md

-# ML Snippets: Retrival Augmented Generation
+# ML Snippets: Retrieval Augmented Generation

 ### How to Use
 1. Install Dependencies